 - a.
 PRODUCT DEVELOPMENT: In Germany, research into GE animal biotechnology and cloning is mainly at the Friedrich Loeffler Institute (FLI) in its Animal Genetics unit.
 This is conducted in "closed system" laboratories.
 There is no production of cloned animals in Germany. - b.
 COMMERCIAL PRODUCTION: There is no commercial production of GE animals and cloning in Germany. - c.
 EXPORTS: As there is no commercial production, there are no exports. - d.
 BIOTECHNOLOGY IMPORTS: There are no known imports of GE animals or cloned animals for agricultural purposes into Germany.
-Germany has imported unknown numbers of genetics and offspring from clones as part of normal herd improvement programs, particularly in the dairy sector. - e.
-TRADE BARRIERS: Most GE-related trade barriers in Germany have their origins in EU regulation, especially the slow EU approval process for GE varieties commonly planted outside of Europe.
+However, Germany has most likely imported semen and embryos from cloned animals as well as from offspring from clones as part of normal herd improvement programs, particularly in the dairy sector.
+The specific quantity of these imports is not available.
+The United States is the largest single country supplier of bovine semen to Germany with an average market share of 30 percent in quantity.
+Other EU countries and the Netherlands in particular, have a market share of over 40 percent.